ferretj/ferretj.github.io/_posts/2018-01-22-temporal-ensembling.markdown

 date:   2018-01-22 23:32:12 +0100
 categories: jekyll update
 ---
 Hi there !
-This post aims to explain and provide implementation details on Temporal Ensembling, a semi-supervised method for image classification.
+This post aims to explain and provide implementation details on [Temporal Ensembling](https://arxiv.org/pdf/1610.02242.pdf), a semi-supervised method for image classification.

 I will assume that you know the basics of Machine Learning and also a bit about neural networks.

-Do regularization, dropout, softmax, or stochastic gradient descent mean something to you ?
+Are you familiar with regularization, dropout, softmax, or stochastic gradient descent ?

-If you don't feel offended by the question, I highly recommend going through some lectures of the Stanford course [Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/), which, though vision-flavored, is an insanely good resource to get started in Machine Learning.
+If you don't, I highly recommend going through some lectures of the Stanford course [Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/), which, though vision-flavored, is an insanely good resource to get started in Machine Learning.

 ### A few words on semi-supervised learning